 - Neytiri: Navi chief’s only daughter.

 Now for the outrageous part.
-The Navi are supposed to be connected with Pandora and all life on the planet via some sort of specialized neural synapses they have developed over the years.
-These synaptic organs are used to connect the Navi to the Tree of Souls, through which they are able to communicate with the entire biological network of the planet.
+The Navi are connected with Pandora and all life on the planet via a set of specialized neural synapses.
+These synaptic organs connect the Navi to the Tree of Souls, through which they are able to communicate with the entire biological network of the planet.

-Then there’s the Tree of Voices, via which they can hear the voices of their ancestors, who offer them knowledge and wisdom.
+Then there’s the Tree of Voices, through which they hear the voices of their ancestors, receiving knowledge and wisdom.

 There you have it: the supernatural premise of Avatar.
 The concepts sound far-fetched and akin to mythology and parable, more cautionary tale than anything else.
 Right?

 Not exactly.
 Upon closer look, these concepts are closer to fact that we think.
-For starters, indigenous populations in the Amazon have long used plants to learn things about the world.
+For starters, indigenous populations in the Amazon have always used plants to learn things about the world.
 They receive visions from them, claiming the spirits of nature are speaking through them, teaching them all there is to know about nature and reality.
-Regardless of the shortcomings of this approach in terms of science, technology and progress in general, indigenous populations seem to be very cognizant and aware of two things, which modern society seems to have forgotten: the biological underpinnings of life on Earth, and the neural-spiritual connection that runs through what they generically refer to as the Web of Life.
+Regardless of the shortcomings of this approach in terms of science, technology and progress in general, indigenous populations are cognizant and aware of two things, which modern society seems to have forgotten: the biological underpinnings of life on Earth and the neural-spiritual connection that runs through what they generically refer to as the Web of Life.

-Examples of spontaneous knowledge received from plant visions are cited by many shamans, who claim that the knowledge they possess – and hand down from master to apprentice – is obtained through altered states of mind that are elicited through ingestion of plants and other dietary and meditative practices.
-According to indigenous lore, such practices are in all practical purposes the bridges connecting ordinary reality to the natural godhead.
+Examples of spontaneous knowledge received from plant visions are cited by many shamans who claim that the knowledge they possess – and hand down from master to apprentice – is obtained through altered states of mind that are elicited through ingestion of plants and other dietary and meditative practices.
+According to indigenous lore, such practices are in all practical purposes the bridges that connect ordinary reality to the natural godhead.

 Avatar also makes references to the phenomena of soul-flight, spirit possession, manifestation, and the separation of body and soul.
 Moving from waking consciousness to Avatar-reality is simply the translocation of consciousness from one body to another – a practice and belief ingrained in many religions and cultures.